Maintaining the Nature Aquarium

 The following points are important for maintaining a layout for a long time.
 First, aquatic plants must grow healthy.
 Then the volume of multiplying plants needs to be controlled, and emerging algae must be eradicated.

-Growing and Trimming Plants
+Advice for Growing and Trimming Plants

 As for growing healthy plants, I have in previous articles introduced the methods for building substrates (TFH July 2005), as well as proper lighting and CO2 supplementation (TFH December 2005).
 Aquatic plants grow well when they are provided with an environment for them to photosynthesize sufficiently and the necessary nutrients are provided.